h2r/pidrone_pkg/README.md

    supply will not be able to keep up and the drone will shut off and crash into the ground fairly dramatically.
 It should only fall, since it is no longer recieving power, and this does not happen on battery power.
-Nobody has been hit by this
+Nobody has been hit by this!?

 ## Misc